sbanik2/ClusterOpt/README.md

 ```

 ### License
-CEGAN is licensed under the MIT License
+ClusterOpt is licensed under the MIT License